CassieMarie0728/my-awesomeness/README.md

 - [leonlatsch/Photok](https://github.com/leonlatsch/Photok) - Encrypted Gallery App for Android
 - [nextcloud/android](https://github.com/nextcloud/android) - 📱 Nextcloud Android app
 - [rumboalla/apkupdater](https://github.com/rumboalla/apkupdater) - APKUpdater is an open source tool that simplifies the process of finding updates for your installed apps.
+- [sam1am/anyapk](https://github.com/sam1am/anyapk) - Install any apk on the device you own.
 - [samolego/Canta](https://github.com/samolego/Canta) - Uninstall any Android app without root (with power of Shizuku).
 Debloat your device as you wish, no PC required.
 - [savvasdalkitsis/uhuruphotos-android](https://github.com/savvasdalkitsis/uhuruphotos-android) - 🖼️A modern media gallery, with features like backup/sync, semantic search, media map, face recognition, memories and much more built using the latest Android technologies.
 - [solkin/appteka-android](https://github.com/solkin/appteka-android) - 💊 Appteka is an alternative store for Android